How to draw a butterfly.

-With bright colors, delicate wings, and whimsical movements, butterflies capture the imagination.
+With bright colours, delicate wings and whimsical movements, butterflies capture the imagination.
 In both detailed naturalist drawings and bright and bold Lisa Frank stickers, butterflies are everywhere.
 “But typically, simple ‘clip art’ butterflies are not what butterflies actually look like.
 That’s what they look like when pinned to a board,” explains illustrator Kevin Jay Stanton.

 Get in a butterfly frame of mind.

 But not all butterflies look the same.
-Whether you sketch the simple Cabbage White butterfly, the whimsical Great Windmill butterfly, or the iconic Monarch butterfly, every species has its own markings, colors, and shapes to consider.
+Whether you sketch the simple Cabbage White butterfly, the whimsical Great Windmill butterfly or the iconic Monarch butterfly, every species has its own markings, colours and shapes to consider.
 Take time to do some research before you sketch.
 Explore different species and images of that species to use as reference photos.